-The CP180/CP180i and CP300/CP300i can be mounted using the supplied swivel mounting bracket.
 Before installing ensure the area the bracket is mounted to is strong enough to support the weight of the GPS Chart Plotter especially while under way.
 After the location is found, attach the mounting base to the area using the supplied hardware.

-Figure 2.1 - Example of Bracket installation (CP180 on the left side and CP300 on the right side)
+Figure 2.1 - Example of Bracket installation on CPF190i